eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ## Custom Java based implementation

-Besides from the JavaScript based mapping - which can be configured/changed at runtime without the need of restarting the connectivity service - there is also the possibility to implement a custom Java based mapper.
+Beside the JavaScript based mapping - which can be configured/changed at runtime without the need of restarting the connectivity service - there is also the possibility to implement a custom Java based mapper.

-The interface to be implemented is `org.eclipse.ditto.services.connectivity.mapping.MessageMapper` (TODO insert link to GitHub) with the following signature to implement (this is only en expert, the sources contain JavaDoc):
+The interface to be implemented is `org.eclipse.ditto.services.connectivity.mapping.MessageMapper` (TODO insert link to GitHub) with the following signature to implement (this is only for experts, the sources contain JavaDoc):

 ```java
 public interface MessageMapper {